norcholly/safe-pi-monitor/README.md

-# raspberry-weather-visualizer
+# safe-pi-monitor
-A project that collects current weather data from a sensor, stores it in a database, and allows us to view the data through a web application.
+A project that collects current weather data from a sensor, stores it in a database, and allows us to view the data through a web application with IDS/IPS system.

 # database-setup-demo